lubert/chess.ts/docs/chess.ts.isattackedby.md

 ## isAttackedBy() function

-Checks if a square is attacked by a given square
+Checks if a target square is attacked by a square for a board state, and uses the current turn as the attacking color.

 **Signature:**